utsav0/daily-dev-tips/src/pages/posts/css-custom-checkbox.md

 }
 ```

-If you want to learn how we centered the container read about [the most easy center method](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/).
+If you want to learn how we centered the container read about [the easiest center method](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/).

 ```css
 .checkbox input[type='checkbox'] {